Compactness

 There are some covers … …that have finite subcovers.

-And there are other covers …. that have no finite subcover.
+But there are other covers …. that have no finite subcover.

 So what?